Arrive in Tarapoto on the evening flight

 We shall be visiting a lek site for Marvelous Spatuletail in the morning.
 Later we spend some time practicing bird photography at the Hummingbird feeders at Huembo with close-up views of the Spatuletail and other hummers such as Collared Inca, Chestnut-breasted Coronet, Sparkling Violet-ear, Long-tailed Sylph, White-bellied Woodstar, White-bellied Hummingbird and Bronzy Inca.
 A rare visitor is Little Woodstar.

-Those who are fit may want to try for Pale-billed Antpitta up the track to San Lorenzo.
-Now one only needs to walk a shorter distance as one may take the vehicle all the way to San Lorenzo.
-It is still uphill though.
-Nevertheless, other birds may be encountered, such as Chestnut-crowned Cotinga, White-capped Tanager, Rusty-tinged Antpitta, schulenbergi race of Plain-tailed Wren and Russet-mantled Softtail.
+Those who are fit enough may want to try for Pale-billed Antpitta up the track to San Lorenzo.
+Also you can take the vehicle all the way to San Lorenzo, other birds that may be encountered, are Chestnut-crowned Cotinga, White-capped Tanager, Rusty-tinged Antpitta, schulenbergi race of Plain-tailed Wren and Russet-mantled Softtail.

 We shall mainly bird the trails at the Fundo Alto Nieva and check out the feeders.
 The trails are good for Ochre-fronted Antpitta, Rusty-tinged Antpitta, Chestnut Antpitta, Barred Antthrush, Wattled Guan, White-faced Nunbird, etc. The feeding flocks contain Hooded Mountain-Tanager, Scarlet-bellied Mountain-Tanager, Blue-backed Conebill, Spectacled Whitestart, Pearled Treerunner, White-throated Tyrannulet, Blue-and-Black Tanager and Metallic-green Tanager.

-A way to extend this trip with more time and more birding, would be to stay the night of Day 5 at Wakanqi in Moyobamba.
-There is very interesting forest behind Wakanqi at Quebrada Mishquiyacu and Wakanqi is one of the best sites in all Peru for various owls and nightjars.
+Extension: A way to extend this trip if you have time, is to stay stay the night of Day 5 at Waqanki in Moyobamba.
+There is a very interesting forest behind Waqanki at Quebrada Mishquiyacu and the Moyobamba vicinity is one of the best areas in all of Peru for various owls and nightjars.